-U.S. Supreme Court hears arguments over public funds for religious schools
+U.S. Supreme Court divided over public funds for religious schools

-WASHINGTON (Reuters) - U.S. Supreme Court justices on Wednesday began hearing arguments in a major religious rights case over whether states can bar public funding of religious institutions in a dispute over a Montana tax credit program beneficial to private religious schools.
+WASHINGTON (Reuters) - U.S. Supreme Court justices on Wednesday appeared divided over a Montana tax credit program that could benefit private religious schools in a case that could open the door to more public funding for religious institutions.

-The justices are set to hear about an hour of arguments in an appeal by three mothers of students who attend a Christian school in Kalispell, Montana.
+In the major religious rights case, the justices heard about an hour of arguments in an appeal by three parents of students who attend a Christian school in Kalispell, Montana.
 They are challenging a lower court ruling that struck down the tax credit program as a violation of the state constitution’s ban on government aid to religious schools and churches.

 The ruling in the case, expected by the end of June, could narrow the separation of church and state.